 Speech impairments affect a child's ability to make certain sounds and form spoken words.
 Language disorders make it hard for students to understand what people are saying to them, and/or to find the right words and form sentences to express their own thoughts and feelings in conversation.
 Students with language disorders may struggle with vocabulary, reading comprehension, or writing.
 It's important for children to get help for speech and language difficulties as early as possible.
 To learn more about speech and language disorders and how speech-language therapy can help, check out Understood.org.

 andVision can affect a child's ability to read.
 A child with poor eyesight, for example, needs glasses to be able to read.
 Vision therapy may help students with visual disabilities improve their reading and writing.
 To learn more, check out Understood.organd Wishes of Literacy.

 Autism spectrum disorder

-Autism spectrum disorder (ASD) is a complex developmental disability that affects social interaction, language and communication, and behavior.
-Signs of ASD typically appear in early childhood, and can include:
+Autism spectrum disorder (ASD) is a complex developmental disability that affects social skills, language and communication, and behavior.
+Signs of ASD tend to appear in early childhood, and can include:

 For more information on developmental milestones, diagnosis, and services and therapies for children with autism, check out the Center for Disease Control & Prevention's autism spectrum disorder webpage and the Child Mind Institute's Guide to ASD.